MoulberryAES/coplHelper/README.md

 - An item list containing information and recipes about every item in skyblock.
 - Trades profit checker.
+- Median and lowest bin comparison.
+- Get references to your pricing information
 - An in-game skyblock profile viewer accessed with `/data [player]`.
 - Profitable crafts accessed with `/pcrafts`.
-- The ability to change the line color of fishing rods.
-- Onscreen overlays for: Farming, Dwarven Mines, Pets, and the Accessory bag.
+- Onscreen overlays made specifically to assist lowballers.
-- A custom auction house accessed with `/nedah`.
+- A custom auction house accessed with `/colpah`.
 - A custom Action House Search GUI.
 - A custom storage GUI.
-- A custom enchanting table GUI.
 - Slot Locking
 - And more.